Associate Degree of Community Mental Health, Alcohol and Other Drugs

 On successful completion of this subject students will be able to:

 b.
-Assess the implications of a ‘whole of government’ approach to policy development within the context of reform of mental health treatment, care and support
+Explain the implications of a ‘whole of government’ approach to policy development within the context of reform of mental health treatment, care and support

 c.
-Analyse and evaluate key policies, legislation and review cycles applicable to the mental health and AOD sectors
+Discuss key policies and legislation applicable to the mental health and AOD treatment sectors

 d.
-Articulate the impact of privacy legislation on the role of community support workers
+Explain the impact of current privacy legislation on the role of community support workers

-e.
-Critically review the policy and legislative framework for early intervention and preventionCommunity DevelopmentHEBCHSI101
+f.
+Review and critique the policy and legislative framework for early intervention and prevention.

 Semester two